 Don’t waste this chance.

-But what should you say in that first call?
+What should you say in that first phone call?

 - You have to be natural and helpful.

 - Today the power is with the buyer, if they don’t like the way you come across, they’re going somewhere else.